 - 1. The amortization payment as a percentage of pay will increase through fiscal year 2024 as annual payments begin for each of four staggered bases established in connection with the experience study after which it will remain level through fiscal year 2036, - 2.
-The unfunded actuarial accrued liability will be fully amortized after 20 years from fiscal year 2020, and - 3.
+The unfunded actuarial accrued liability will be fully amortized after 20 years from fiscal year 2021, and - 3.
 In the absence of benefit improvements, the funded ratio should increase over time, until it reaches 100%.

-The employer contribution rate increased from 21.61% to 21.82% for fiscal year 2022, mainly due to the phased recognition of the 2017 assumption changes in the contribution rate and salary losses.
+The employer contribution rate decreased from 24.16% to 22.12% for fiscal year 2024, due to the asset and liability gains mentioned previously.
+The impact from these gains was partially offset by the phased recognition of the 2017 and 2019 assumption changes in the contribution rate.